-Poppy Belle Design is a Raleigh wedding planner & florist.
+Poppy Belle, Durham florist.
 Feature photo by Riley McLean Weddings.

 Today we’re talking about winter weddings.
 With the first day of winter just a few days past, we are now officially in the season of colder weather.
 Brrr!
 If you’re planning a winter themed wedding, grab your hot chocolate and listen up.